mazarinno/Software-Security/README.md

 - How did you approach the need to increase layers of security?
 What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?

-I approached the need to increase layers of security by added an encryption algorithm within Artemiis Financial's site.
+I approached the need to increase layers of security by added an encryption algorithm within Artemis Financial's site.
 In the future, to assess vulnerabilties and determine mitigation techniques, I would definitely run dependency checks like I have done and also make sure that the overall code is secure itself.

 - How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?